Cicada1105/laravel-portfolio-cms/README.md

-# Laravel CMS using Balde Views
+# Josh Colvin Laravel Portfolio CMS

 This repository is copy of the simple [PHP/Laravel CMS](https://github.com/codeadamca/php-cms-laravel) except the CMS views have been converted from vanilla PHP to Blade.